-The Colorado River Management Plan (CRMP) Went to Court...and We Lost.
+The Colorado River Management Plan (CRMP) Went to Court "again" in 2006... and We Lost that round.
+Here are the details.

 Grand Canyon National Park released the long-awaited Colorado River Management Plan (CRMP) Record of Decision in February 2006.
 Unfortunately, the 2006 CRMP preserved all the worst elements of its preferred alternative and adopted some even worse ones.